OlSerkes/Galaxy-Fit3/README.md

 View the optimal layout for the interface depending on their device's screen size

-The designs were created to the following widths:
+- The designs were created to the following widths:
--Mobile: 320px
+  - Mobile: 320px
--Desktop: 1440px
+  - Desktop: 1440px

 ### Links